genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/configure-metadata-curation.md

 After all explicit column operations, the transformation applies automatic attribute name standardisation: column names that match known ODM canonical names are mapped to those names; non-standard names are converted to camelCase.
 This step is automatic and does not need to be configured.

-For the full list of recognised column names and their ODM equivalents, see `attribute-mapping-reference.md`.
+For the full list of recognised column names and their ODM equivalents, see [Attribute Mapping Reference](attribute-mapping-reference.md).

 ## Exempt a column from standardisation